helenaferdy/helenaferdy.github.io/_posts/2024-06-02-checkpoint-ipsec-vpn.md

 <br>

-And seeing it on Check Point SmartConsole, we can see all the traffic crossing the IPSec VPN
+And back on the Check Point SmartConsole, we can see all the traffic crossing the IPSec VPN

 ![x](/static/2024-06-02-checkpoint-ipsec-vpn/18.png)